DeezyDeeDEE/Network_Routing_Optimization/README.md

 - `/Datasets/`: These are the datasets that we use for our code
 - `/Tables & Graphs/`: Contains the graphs of Aaron's, Alan's, and Derek's implementations.

+## AI Disclaimer
+AI is used in this project to help give us generalized structures of how our project should look.
+We use it to help structure our report only to a small degree and our code while filling in the structure with our code.
+We also used it to help us fit the data into the code, as well as how to structure our graphs.

 # How To Run Code For Each Implementation
 ## Derek Implementation
 ### Setup